Poisson multi-Bernoulli conjugate prior for multiple extended object filtering: Results

 In the third scenario, $27$ randomly generated targets were simulated for $100$ time steps.
-The true trajectories are shown in Figure~\ref{fig:TrueTracks}.
-The scenario has $100$ time steps, and the targets appear in, and disappear from, the surveillance area at different time steps.
+The true trajectories are shown in Figure~\ref{fig:TrueTracks}, the true measurement rates were, for each target, randomly selected from $\{7,8,9\}$.
+The targets appear in, and disappear from, the surveillance area at different time steps.
 The parameters were set to $p_{\rm D}=0.90$, $p_{\rm S}=0.99$, and $\lambda=60$.
 The birth spatial density consists of four \ggiw components, with positions in $[\pm 75 \ , \ \pm 75]^{\tp}$.
 This scenario illustrates how the different filters handle a higher target number and higher clutter density.
-The \gospa performance is shown in Figure~\ref{fig:GOSPA_scen2}.
-For this scenario the total times to process one sequence of measurement sets (mean $\pm$ one standard deviation) were $89 \pm 14$s for \pmbm, $1450 \pm 117$s for \dglmb, and $11 \pm 1$s for \lmb.
+The \gospa performance is shown in Figure~\ref{fig:GOSPA_scen2}, and the numbers are summarised in Table~\ref{tab:scenario_3_results}.